astronomer/docs/software/integrate-auth-system.md

 Your Cognito pool ID can be found in the `General settings` tab of the Cognito portal.
 Your client ID is found in the `App clients` tab.

-Once you've saved your `config.yaml` file with these values, push it to your platform.
+After you save your `config.yaml` file with these values, push it to your platform.
 See [Apply a config change](apply-platform-config.md).

 </TabItem>
 <TabItem value="localauth">

 To let users authenticate to Astronomer with a local username and password, follow the steps below.

-1. Enable Local Auth in your `config.yaml` file:
+1. Enable `local auth` in your `config.yaml` file:

     ```yaml
     astronomer: